IBM/kar/examples/misc/camel-k/README.md

 kamel install --registry=registry:5000 --registry-insecure
 ```

 This command assumes that the registry exists.
-The registry is created when invoking the `start-kind.sh` script.
+The registry is created when invoking the `kind-start.sh` script.

 This will deploy a camel-k operator inside your kind cluster.